City of Joliet Household Hazardous Waste Disposal Information

 Toxic products such as automotive batteries, oil base paints, insecticides, oil, syringes, anti-freeze, etc. cannot be collected through your residential pickup.

-Starting January 1, 2018 Joliet residents who pay for municipal waste on their water and sewer bills will be able to call and have household hazardous waste picked up from their homes free of charge.
+Joliet residents who pay for municipal waste on their water and sewer bills can call and have household hazardous waste picked up from their homes free of charge.
 To schedule a pickup, either call 1-800-449-7587, email firstname.lastname@example.org or go to the website www.wmatyourdoor.com.
 If you go to the website, be sure to click on SCHEDULE TODAY in the lower right hand corner and then click on SCHEDULE ONLINE on the next page.
 You will then be asked for your information so a pickup can be scheduled.

 Here is a short video with more information about the process